wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.0.9 =
+* Improved plugin performance by reducing the number of database queries made during average front-end page load by at least 30% (optimized WordPress data retrieval patterns);
+* Fixed issue where special characters (like quotes) were escaped when used in Settings;
+* Fixed issue where monthly view popover displayed time one minute early;
+* Improved CSS loading performance by making option auto-loadable;
+* Fixed issue where folder conflict (vendor/{Twig,twig}) was causing problems on some systems;
+* Fixed issue where using a manual timezone caused a conflict when navigating to particular date;
+* Fixed issue where all events were displaying as the same duration on a Single Day View and Week View;
+* Fixed issue where it was impossible to deactivate multiple plugins;
+* Fixed issue where an error was raised when no cache providers where available on some systems;
+* Fixed issue where Upload image button in Front End Events form was unresponsive;
+* Fixed issue where CSS files were not properly included on some systems;
+* Fixed compatibility with WPML;
+* Fixed issue where ICS feeds were not automatically updating at the set intervals;
+* Fixed instructions for child themes creation found in Gamma theme files;
+* Fixed issue where some servers mistakenly reported cache directory as writable causing the plugin to be disabled;
+* Restored notification to finish plugin configuration after installation;
+* Fixed issue where datepicker on the frontend was rendered incorrectly with some themes;

 = Version 2.0.8 =
 * Fixed issue where it was impossible to edit some of the events;